-Sr. No. Short particulars of the property or asset(s) [including complete address and location of the property] Pincode of the property or asset(s) Date of creation Amount of CSR amount spent Details of entity/ Authority/ beneficiary of the registered owner eficiary of the 1.
-2. 3.
-4. 5.
-6. CSR Registration Number, if applicable Name Registered address
+Sr. No. Short particulars of the property or asset(s) [including complete address and location of the property] Pincode of the property or asset(s) Date of creation Amount of CSR amount spent Details of entity/ Authority/ beneficiary of the registered owner

+1. 2.
+3. 4.
+5. 6.

+Registered address

+N.A.